 Enviromobile - The District's Enviromobile is a colorful van utilized at special events and used for small tours at the Bartholomew County Landfill.
-This year, the Enviromobile made appearances at Earth Day and America Recycles Day.
+This year, the Enviromobile made appearances at Earth Day, America Recycles Day and Festival of Lights Parade.